TICKET TERMS AND CONDITIONS

 A limited number of VIP reception upgrades are available to guests holding any ticket category.
 This provides expedited entry to the Ball from 20:00 and a reception with canapés and champagne before remaining guests enter at 21:00.
 Each VIP reception upgrade must be assigned to a double and costs an additional £90.
 Upgrades will be allocated by ballot after all ticket applications have closed.
 Once confirmed, they cannot be removed from their assigned doubles; any ticket transfers must include transfer of the upgrade.

 Posters can be ordered on the ticket application form and cost £6 each.
 Arrangements for collection of posters will be notified by email.
-If you wish to purchase a poster after applications have closed, please contact the Ticketing Officer.

 TRANSFER OF TICKETS